 The coursework I have experienced through Drake University in the area of gifted and talented endorsement is top-notch in preparation for teaching gifted students.
 Instructors' teaching methods are up-to-date and are as challenging and relevant as you want your curriculum to be for your gifted students.
 I highly recommend this program.

 This online endorsement program is available at the graduate and undergraduate level for educators interested in leading talented and gifted students.
+This endorsement has been approved by the State of Illinois.
+Teachers from Illinois can take this endorsement online and know that it will automatically be approved and added to their licenses.

 Expand your skills as an educator and administrator, and experience the rewards of teaching intelligent and engaged learners by obtaining your Talented and Gifted (TAG) Endorsement from Drake University.
 Our award-winning curriculum provides high-quality content you won’t find in other programs, and our innovative use of technology makes it easier than ever to become endorsed.

 All classes are online, so you can take classes when they fit your schedule.
-Classes last only four to six weeks, and the endorsement can easily be completed in one year.
+Classes last only four to eight weeks, and the endorsement can easily be completed in one year.
 But we don’t sacrifice content for brevity: Drake’s School of Education is known for its top-notch curriculum, and the TAG endorsement is no exception.
 As part of your program you will complete a practicum in your own school district, providing valuable hands-on experience.

 Upon completion of your endorsement, you’ll have access to the extensive Drake network present in numerous school districts throughout the nation.
 With the TAG endorsement, you will have skills to promote and nurture the abilities of talented and gifted children and further their well-being.
 Apply today and make a difference in students’ lives.